dedica-team/nivio/CONTRIBUTING.md

 ## Testing

   * For the backend code we test using Jupiter and sometimes using SpringBootTest or WireMock.
 Use of AssertJ is encouraged.
-  * The frontend is tested using Jest.
+  * The frontend is tested using Jest and React Testing library.

 ## Submitting changes